benpolinsky/bp_custom_fields/README.md

 4. Gives a little more control to web admins who aren't rails developers.

 ###
 - thoughts - hierarchy of fields for repeaters and nested but start simple
-- When do we look for custom fields?
-  - Default: on each request/page
-  - Option to opt in specific actions, controllers, routes

-- decide whether or not and how to serialize
 - locations.
 - jSON?
+- for settings, pages, options, preferences maybe a different gem with custom pages is the way to go
+- there's also the option of allowing a route/location based custom field in addition as a quick way to create settings pages...

 ##### Fields to add
 (basically just look at acf pro)